Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 • Discovery testing (formative): 5 users uncover 85% of common problems

-• Benchmarking (summative): 65+ users needed for quantitative precision with <10% margin of error
+• Benchmarking (summative): 65+ users needed for quantitative precision with less than 10% margin of error

-Moderated sessions: Set up real devices, screen recording software, and observation tools.
+For moderated sessions: set up real devices, screen recording software, and observation tools.

-Remote sessions: Configure your testing platform, prepare task scenarios as realistic prompts, and verify recording setup before participant arrival.
+For remote sessions: configure your testing platform, prepare task scenarios as realistic prompts, and verify recording setup before participant arrival.

 Note where users hesitate, backtrack, or express frustration.
 Capture specific usability failures: